Conference 19: Contributors

 Nasima Begum, Con:Struct capital project young people’s team, Contact Theatre Manchester

 Jessica is a founding Artistic Director and CEO of Theatre Deli, which runs four ‘alternative’ venues in London and Sheffield that provide resources and support for the independent theatre sector, with a focus on immersive, participatory and political work.
-She is also Director of the Roses Theatre in Tewkesbury, Gloucestershire and has worked extensively in TV as a Producer and Director, shows include The Great British Bake Off and My Last Summer.
+She is also Director of the Roses Theatre in Tewkesbury, Gloucestershire and has worked extensively in TV as a Producer and Director.
+Shows she has worked on include The Great British Bake Off and My Last Summer.
 She studied at RADA and King’s College London.

 Paddy is noted as a theatre architect and conservationist, and as a writer and broadcaster.
 He led Haworth Tompkins’s architectural team for the award-winning regeneration of the National Theatre, and before that headed the regeneration of Snape Maltings.
-He is currently a director at Allies and Morrison Architects, and sits on the casework committee of the Twentieth Century Society.
+He was a director at Allies and Morrison Architects, leading projects for the Roundhouse and RADA, and is now an independent architect and consultant.
+He sits on the casework committee of the Twentieth Century Society, and the editorial board of ITEAC.
 Paddy Dillon became a Trustee of the Theatres Trust on 1 January 2016.

-Joe is Artistic Director of Live Theatre in Newcastle upon Tyne, the only NPO theatre building dedicated to New Writing outside of London.
-His directing work for Live Theatre includes Clear White Light, Christmas Crackers and The Cheviot, the Stag and the Black, Black Oil (with Dundee Rep and the National Theatre of Scotland).
-Other work includes: Arabian Nights (The Lyceum, Edinburgh) Showtime from the Frontline, The Red Shed (Mark Thomas), Death of a Salesman, The Resistable Rise of Arturo Ui, The BFG, George’s Marvellous Medicine (Dundee Rep), The Last Polar Bears, Our Teacher’s a Troll (National theatre of Scotland), Stand By, Letters Home, Educating Ronnie (Edinburgh Fringe First Awards).
+Joe is Artistic Director of Live Theatre, Newcastle upon Tyne, the only Arts Council NPO theatre dedicated to New Writing outside London.
+His directing work for Live Theatre includes Clear White Light, Christmas Crackers and The Cheviot, the Stag and the Black, Black Oil (with Dundee Rep and National Theatre of Scotland).
+Other work includes: Arabian Nights (The Lyceum, Edinburgh), Death of a Salesman, The Resistable Rise of Arturo Ui, The BFG, George’s Marvellous Medicine (Dundee Rep), The Last Polar Bears, Our Teacher’s a Troll (National Theatre of Scotland), Stand By, Letters Home, Educating Ronnie (Edinburgh Fringe First Awards).

 Phil is responsible for Tourism and Enterprise at Eastbourne Borough and Lewes District Councils.
 Both authorities take an entrepreneurial approach and run a wide range of discretionary services, including theatres, marketing, filming, leisure facilities, and heritage attractions, Tourist Information Centres, a new conference centre, international tennis, events, seafront services, a golf course and a pub.
 Eastbourne Theatres runs the Congress Theatre (the biggest in the south-east), the Victorian Devonshire Park Theatre and the historic Winter Garden.
 Phil was the client for the £55m Devonshire Park project, which was completed this summer.
 Phil is a Fellow of TMI and the ATHE.